aneldev/dyna-ts-module-boilerplate/README.md

 ﻿# About

-Webpack configuration for ES5/ES6 for Typescript Library or Module.
+Universal Webpack setup for ES5/ES6 for Typescript Module.

 Debug with devTools and test with Jest.

 This boilerplate consist of minimum configuration and dependencies to create a Module written in Typescript.

 **Have fun!**

 # Features